 - Floor markings should be one color or pattern to specify an emergency exit route.
 This will help eliminate any confusion during drills or a real emergency.

-- Place floor marking shapes or tape in a way that is clear.
+- Place floor marking shapes or tape.
 The goal is to have workers leave as fast as possible by using the closest exit.

 - Consider using traction tape on exit routes to avoid slips and falls.